rohit1101/tour-of-go/README.md

 ## Exported names

-A rule of thumb for exported names from a package is the first letter of the name is in uppercase for example `math.Pi`
+A rule of thumb for exported names from a package is the first letter of the name is in uppercase for example `math.Pi`, but names without uppercase are private within the package and cannot be exported by another file.